22 early Presidents Day 2023 clothing and accessory deals to shop now | CNN Underscored

 The North Face

-This North Face jacket has a waterproof shell over an insulated zip-in liner complete with a helmet-compatible hood.
+This North Face jacket has a waterproof shell with a helmet-compatible hood over an insulated zip-in liner.

 Tommy John

-Get cozy with these Tommy John deals going on right now: 10% off underwear and undershirt packs, women’s underwear three for $48, up to 50% men’s clearance and up to 70% off women’s clearance on underwear, loungewear and more.
+Get cozy with these Tommy John deals going on right now: 10% off underwear and undershirt packs; women’s underwear three for $48; up to 50% off men’s clearance; and up to 70% off women’s clearance on underwear, loungewear and more.

 Slip into these buttery, tag-free pajama pants made from a 90% non-pilling micro modal material.